Geometry-Preserving Encoder/Decoder in Latent Generative Models: Geometry–Preserving Encoder/Decoder (GPE)

 \item Once the GPE encoder is computed, calculate the GPE decoder by solving:

 where $L_{\rm{rec}}$ is a quadratic cost function defined as

 \end{enumerate}

-Note that there are several differences in the usage of the GME cost between this paper and the works by \citet{lee2023monotone} and \citet{yang2024improving}.
+Note that there are several differences in the usage of the GME cost between this paper and the works by \cite{lee2023monotone} and \cite{yang2024improving}.
 The key distinction is that the cost function in \eqref{eq:gme-cost} was used as a regularization term in a minimax problem within the GAN framework and hyperbolic neural networks to weakly enforce the geometry-preserving property on the encoder.
 However, in this paper, we use the GME cost as the sole minimization objective, making it crucial to achieve the smallest possible value, which implies the weak bi-Lipschitz condition on a large subset of the domain $\mathcal{M}^2$.
 This approach necessitates the development of a more refined theory for this variational formulation to establish stability and convergence results for the GME cost.
 We also discuss Hessian analysis to explore the smoothness properties and convergence results of the gradient descent algorithm applied to the GME cost.
 Additionally, given an encoder that minimizes the GME cost, we present new theorems for error bounds, demonstrating that this theory can be both useful and practical in the latent diffusion model when using the GPE framework.

-\begin{remark} The main objective of the encoder loss in \cref{eq:gme-cost} is to find an embedding map that approximates a $1$-bi-Lipschitz transformation.
-This is conceptually aligned with the goal of Multidimensional Scaling (MDS) \citep{carroll1998multidimensional}, which also seeks to preserve pairwise distances through a suitable embedding. {However, there are two fundamental differences.
-First, MDS requires access to the full dataset to compute the embedding map, making it impractical for large-scale datasets such as CIFAR-10 and CelebA considered in our experiments (\cref{sec:numeric}).
-In contrast, our method based on the GME loss is implemented using neural networks and supports minibatch training, making it scalable and computationally efficient.
+\begin{remark} The encoder loss in \cref{eq:gme-cost} shares the foundational goal of Multidimensional Scaling (MDS): finding an embedding that preserves pairwise distances to approximate a $1$-bi-Lipschitz map.
+However, our GME formulation offers two critical advantages.
+First, classical MDS requires the entire dataset to compute the embedding, rendering it intractable for large-scale datasets like CIFAR-10 and CelebA (\Cref{sec:numeric}).
+In contrast, our neural network-based GME supports minibatch training, ensuring practical scalability.

-Second, and more significantly, the GME loss uses a logarithmic cost function, in contrast to the squared cost function used in MDS.
-This choice leads to substantially improved theoretical properties.
-For example, under minimal regularity assumptions where the embedding map $ T $ is $L$-Lipschitz, the Hessian of the GME loss can be bounded by a quantity proportional to $ \log(L) $, whereas the Hessian of the MDS loss grows as $ L^2$.
-This difference becomes especially pronounced when $ L $ is large, as the logarithmic cost leads to better-conditioned optimization landscapes and tighter theoretical guarantees. } \end{remark}